Sins (miniseries): Broadcast and reception

 The seven-hour miniseries was broadcast in three parts on CBS starting on February 2, 1986.
+It did well in the ratings, where an estimated 72 million people watched it.
 Jon Corry of The New York Times called Sins "a very pretty production" and "a hymn to consumerism."
 He wrote:

-Collins also produced and starred in the CBS miniseries Monte Carlo later the same year.

 An episode of the hit ABC series Growing Pains entitled "Reputation", which was also originally telecast in February 1986, made multiple indirect references to the miniseries, including the audio of a faux television advertisement and the reading aloud of a fictitious listing description in TV Guide.

 Some retrospective reviewers consider Sins to be emblematic of the campy excesses of 1980s-era television, with Collins playing a "superhuman version of the sort of tough-as-tacks heroine Joan Crawford used to play in her Hollywood heyday," and the lavish production design being described as the "aesthetic apex" of melodramatic miniseries.

-Video/DVD
+Home media

 Sins was released on home video in the 1980s and 90s, and released on DVD in the UK (as a 3-disc set) in 2003.
 Although the miniseries was originally shown in three parts, the DVD has the version shown on syndicated television and is split into seven episodes of varying lengths (between 30 minutes and 55 minutes each).
 Only the first episode includes the opening credit sequence.
 The DVD "special features" consist of written profiles for Joan Collins, Timothy Dalton, Marisa Berenson, Jean-Pierre Aumont, and Joseph Bologna, as well as a photo gallery section and weblinks for Collins and Dalton.

 The DVD was released in the US in 2011.
 This edition was a 2-disc set and retains the miniseries' originally broadcast format as three episodes, though there are no bonus features.

+In July 2024 cast member Arielle Dombasle, who had played Jacqueline Gore, uploaded the series on YouTube.